The 12 Steps – America’s Most Common Addiction Treatment Model

 My feedback about the above is that it has a slightly anti-12 Step slant, I’m not sure how to resolve that.

-What is the Alternative to 12 Step Recovery in Addiction Treatment?
+What is the Alternative to 12-Step Recovery in Addiction Treatment?

 At AToN Centers, offer a number of alternatives to 12 Step.
 One alternative is SMART Recovery.
 We believe this ~~is the best~~ another way to equip our clients with the tools they need to stop the cycle of addiction, stay sober, and enjoy a life without drugs or alcohol.

-In our estimation, SMART Recovery has proven to be one of the best available alternative to 12-Step Recovery programs.
+In our estimation, SMART Recovery has proven to be one of the best available alternatives to 12-Step Recovery programs.
 It promotes a holistic approach to changing addictive behaviors; one that allows participants to evolve past their own defeating thoughts.
 This allows them to embrace positive changes in their lives.
 SMART Recovery is a program of total abstinence.

 While you can certainly believe in a higher power in SMART Recovery, God is not a requirement to participate in the program. ~~mentioned anywhere in the program.~~ Also, meetings are made available online and throughout the country for additional support, but they are not a requirement.
 Those who are working the SMART Recovery program can attend meetings or not.
 It is entirely up to them.